sttodorov/BaloonsPop-5/README.txt

 TODO:

- - [optional] Add DateTime field to RankList Reccord to make reccords more unique
- - Implement PopEngine.cs methods
  - Implement ReccordStorage methods
+ - Implement Indexer[] in GameField instead of Get/SetFieldCell (http://msdn.microsoft.com/en-us/library/6x16t2tx.aspx)
- - Implement passing of field clone using GameField.Clone(destinationReference) method
+ - Implement GameField.Clone(destinationReference) method
 	- frontEnd calls GameField.Clone(dRef), where dRef is the byte[,] field/property in the frontEnd instance that should be overwritten by GameField, this way a new object is not created everytime Clone() is called, but frontEnd CANNOT change the